 5. Who is the project sponsor?

-Who will be championing your project, who is the driver behind this initiative?
+Once you are assigned new projects, it’s essential to ask who will be championing your project, who is the driver behind this initiative?
 Basically, who do you need to keep updated on major changes to your project and who can you lean on to remove organizational barriers.
 Also, if this is a larger project, you’ll want to know if there is a steering committee and who should be part of it.

 6. Who should be on the project team?